Jason-nzd/pakn-scraper/Readme.md

 }
 ```

-To override the default store with a specific location, set geolocation co-ordinates in long/lat format.
+To override the default store location with a specific location, set geolocation co-ordinates in Long/Lat format.
+Long/Lat co-ordinates can be obtained from resources such as google maps.
-The closest store to the co-ordinates will be selected.
+The closest store location to the co-ordinates will be selected when running the scraper.

 ```json
 {